akaigoro/df4j/df4j-nio/README.md

 <pre>
     class Acceptor implements Callback&lt;AsyncSocketChannel&gt; {
         void next() {
-            AsyncSocketChannel asc = assc.accept();
-            ListenableFuture connectionEvent=asc.getConnEvent();
+            ListenableFuture&lt;AsyncSocketChannel&gt; connectionEvent=assc.accept();
-            connectionEvent.addListener(this); // this operation does not block
+            connectionEvent.addListener(this); // this operation does not block }
-            // do something with the newly created AsyncSocketChannel }

         @Override
         public void post(AsyncSocketChannel readyChannel) {
+            // do something with the newly created AsyncSocketChannel
-            // connection established, wait for the next client next();
+            // wait for the next client
+            next();
         }